 Data recovery from encrypted storages

-Even though disk encryption purely protects and secures the data from thieves and malicious users, it is not able to protect the data from failures or damages within the system.
-A simple blackout can make you malicious for your system.
-As the encryption key is stored somewhere in the disk space in a manner and place which depends on a cipher algorithm, it can obviously be lost just like any other data on your storage.
-Loss of the encryption key leads to inability to access the data within the system: it remains encrypted and the key for decryption is lost.
-For this reason, the entire system falls out of work, unless you get the key back.
+Yes, disk encryption protects and secures the data from thieves and malicious software, but it won't be able to protect it from failures or damages within the system.As the encryption key is stored somewhere in the disk space, in a manner and place that depends on cipher algorithm, it's obvious that it can be lost just like any other data on your storage.
+Loss of encryption key leads to the inability to access the data inside the system.
+It remains encrypted and the key to decrypt it is lost.

 Today's common belief is that the encrypted data goes for good together with the encryption key.
 SysDev Laboratories developed a tool for recovery of an encryption key.
 UFS Explorer Professional Recovery recognizes a variety of encryption algorithms including LUKS, AES (Rijndael), Serpent, Twofish, Blowfish etc. and supports different chaining modes such as popular CBC and more complicated XTS.
 The software offers recovery of encrypted data from a variety of storage systems including NAS.